iron-software/IronWord.Examples/get-started/android/README.md

 > Full guide: [Reading and Writing Word Documents on Android with .NET MAUI](https://ironsoftware.com/csharp/word/get-started/android/)

 .NET MAUI (Multi-platform App UI) provides a framework for developers to create native applications for Android, iOS, macOS, and Windows using a single C# codebase.
-This unified approach not only streamlines the development process but also ensures native performance across all platforms.
+This unified approach not only simplifies the development process but also ensures native performance across all platforms.

 IronWord, while not having a specific Android-only package, operates effectively on Android through the .NET MAUI framework.
 This integration allows developers to easily implement functionality for reading and writing Word documents on Android devices.